jpino7/Password-Generator/README.md

 ### Design
   * index.html - added a Favicon.
   * style.css - was provided and I did no modification to it.
-  * script.js - to make it function with the HTML and CSS inorder for the application to generate.
+  * script.js - to make it function with the HTML and CSS in-order for the application to generate.

 ### Project Acceptance Criteria
    User must click button in order to be prompted to answer a few questions about length and password criteria.
 Once user has selected the length and password criteria it will be validated.
 After the validation process a password will generate into the placeholder of the <textarea> in the HTML that matches the selected criteria.